openhive-network/devportal/_tutorials-javascript/submit_post.md

 ## Intro

 We are using the `client.broadcast.comment` function provided by `dsteem` which generates, signs, and broadcasts the transaction to the network.
-On the Steem platform, posts and comments are all internally stored as a `comment` object, differentiated by whether or not a `parent_author` exists.
+On the Hive platform, posts and comments are all internally stored as a `comment` object, differentiated by whether or not a `parent_author` exists.
 When there is no `parent_author`, then it's a post, otherwise it's a comment.

 ## Steps

 1.  [**App setup**](#app-setup) Configuration of `dsteem` to use the proper connection and network.
-1.  [**Fetch Steem Post or Comment data**](#fetch-content) Defining information variables with the `submitpost` function.
+1.  [**Fetch Hive Post or Comment data**](#fetch-content) Defining information variables with the `submitpost` function.
 1.  [**Format and Broadcast**](#format-broadcast) Formatting the comments and submitting to the blockchain.

 #### 1. App setup<a name="app-setup"></a>